samhh/dotfiles/README.md

 ## Usage

 A shell script (`./link.sh`) is included that sets up symlinks for everything.
 This uses [Stow](https://www.gnu.org/software/stow/) under the hood.
+A Nix shell config is included.

-In theory all prerequisite software is captured by the included [pacmanfile](https://github.com/cloudlena/pacmanfile) config.
+Most software is managed declaratively with [Home Manager](https://github.com/nix-community/home-manager) ([Nix](https://nixos.org)).
+What's left should be captured by the [pacmanfile](https://github.com/cloudlena/pacmanfile) config.